USER MANUALS

 ]

-This way the Embedded MPP will connect to HDFS as the Kerberos principal hive.hdfs.presto.principal, using the keytab hive.hdfs.presto.keytab.
+This configuration ensures that the Embedded MPP connects to HDFS using the specified Kerberos principal, hive.hdfs.presto.principal, and its corresponding keytab file, hive.hdfs.presto.keytab.

 presto: